 Tropical Cyclone Outlook

-- In total, four to six named tropical cyclones (TCs) are expected between November 2021 to April 2022.
+- In total, five to seven named tropical cyclones (TCs) are expected between November 2022 to April 2023.
 On average, around seven TCs affect the RSMC Nadi-TCC AoR per season.
-Thus, this season is predicted to have an average to below average number of TCs.
+Thus, this season is predicted to have a average or below average number of TCs.

-- This seasons TC outlook is greatly driven by the likelihood of a development of La Nina event towards the end of 2021.
+- This seasons TC outlook is greatly driven by the return of a third consecutive La Nina event, which is quiet exceptional and the event is likely to persist until end of the 2022.

 Other Relevant Information

-- One to three total number of cyclones are likely to pass through Fijis Economic Exclusive Zone during the 2021-22 tropical cyclone season.
+- Two to three total number of cyclones are likely to pass through Fijis Exclusive Economic Zone during the 2022-23 tropical cyclone season.

 - One to two cyclones are likely to reach severe category (Category 3-5) during the season.

-- Most of the past cyclones during La Nina TC seasons have approached the Fiji Group from the west.
+- Most of the past cyclones during La Nina TC seasons have approached the Fiji Group from the north-west quadrant.
 Therefore, there will be elevated risks for the Western Division this season.

-- With the likelihood of a La Nina event during the TC season, there is increasing chances of flooding across the Fiji Group, during November to April.
+- With the recent re-establishment of a La Nina event and chances of it to continue until year end, there is high chance of receiving above average rainfall, which may lead to flooding across the Fiji Group, during the TC Season.